 Angels are energy and can take any form, so we can perceive angels differently, such as energy, color, and intensity.
 But frequently, the Archangel Raphael appears in emerald green light.

 Who is Raphael the Archangel?

-Tobias had to collect the money he owed, a friend, to his father Tobit.
-Tobit was a pious Jew from Nineveh who was blind and wanted to take the money from the debtor.
-After going through many trials and tribulations, the angel succeeds in recovering old Tobit’s money.
+Tobias had to collect the money he owed, a friend, to his father, Tobit.
+Tobit was a pious Jew from Nineveh who was blind and wanted to take money from the debtor.
+After many trials and tribulations, the angel succeeds in recovering old Tobit’s money.
 Back in Nineveh, Tobit wants to repay Azarias for his help.
 The angel then shows the father and son his true identity, saying, “I am Raphael, one of the seven angels who stand before the glory of God.”
 (Tobit 12:15)

 Biography of Raphael the Archangel

 |Full name:||Archangel Raphael|